Oscar Horta: Speciesism

 Horta has defined speciesism as discrimination against those who do not belong to one or more species, understanding by discrimination an unjustified unequal consideration or treatment.
 This is a normative account of the concept.
-According to Horta, if treating animals of different species in different ways is justified, then it cannot be considered discriminatory and it is not an instance of speciesism.
+According to Horta, if treating animals of different species in different ways is justified, then it cannot be considered discriminatory and is not an instance of speciesism.
 Horta's account also denies that speciesism is confined to discrimination on the basis of species alone.
-Horta's account regards as speciesist all forms of discrimination against those who are not members of a certain species regardless of whether the reason is mere species membership or other reasons, such as the possession of complex cognitive abilities.
-He argued in favor of this position by analogy to sexism or racism, which typically include discrimination against women or racialized people based on criteria such as their alleged capacities and not only gender, sex, ancestry, or physical traits.
-Horta's account of speciesism is also similar to Joan Dunayer's but unlike Paul Waldau's in that he also argued that discrimination against nonhuman animals is only one instance of speciesism, which can be referred to as anthropocentric speciesism, because it is also possible to discriminate against some nonhuman animals in comparison to others in ways that are speciesist.
+It regards as speciesist all forms of discrimination against those who are not members of a certain species, whether the reason is species membership or another criterion, such as the possession of complex cognitive abilities.
+He argued for this position by analogy to sexism or racism, which can include discrimination based on alleged capacities as well as gender, sex, ancestry, or physical traits.
+Horta's account of speciesism is similar to Joan Dunayer's but unlike Paul Waldau's in that he also argued that discrimination against nonhuman animals is only one instance of speciesism.
+He referred to this as anthropocentric speciesism, because it is also possible to discriminate against some nonhuman animals in comparison to others in ways that are speciesist.

 Wild animal suffering

-Horta argues that, contrary to what he describes as an idyllic view of the wilderness, animals suffer significantly in nature from disease, predation, exposure, starvation, and other threats.
-Horta rejects speciesism, and thus argues that we have good reason to intervene in natural processes to protect animals from this suffering when it is possible to do so without causing more harm.
-Current ways of helping include rescues of animals during natural disasters, centres for orphaned, sick, and injured animals, and vaccination and feeding programs.
-Horta argued that such initiatives could be expanded, and that in order to avoid controversies with environmentalists opposing such initiatives, pilot programs could start by focusing on wild animals living in urban, suburban, or agricultural environments.
-He also argued that the most promising courses of action right now may consist in gaining more knowledge about the conditions causing wild animal suffering and about how to best carry out measures that can improve the situation of animals affected by natural, or a combination of natural and indirectly anthropogenic, causes.
-Horta's work on wild animal suffering has been influential, with Jeff McMahan, whose work on wild animal suffering, "The Meat Eaters", appeared in The New York Times, attributing his interest in the question to Horta.
+Horta argues that, contrary to what he describes as an idyllic view of the wilderness, animals suffer in nature from disease, predation, exposure, starvation, and other threats.
+Horta rejects speciesism, and argues that there is reason to intervene in natural processes to protect animals from this suffering when this can be done without causing more harm.
+Current ways of helping include rescues of animals during natural disasters, centres for orphaned, sick, and injured animals, and vaccination and feeding programmes.
+Horta argued that such initiatives could be expanded, and that pilot programmes could start with wild animals living in urban, suburban, or agricultural environments to avoid conflicts with environmentalists who oppose intervention in nature.
+He also argued that one line of work is to develop more knowledge about the conditions that cause wild animal suffering and about measures that could improve the situation of animals affected by natural causes, or by natural causes combined with indirect anthropogenic causes.
+Jeff McMahan, whose work on wild animal suffering, "The Meat Eaters", appeared in The New York Times, attributed his interest in the subject to Horta.